 The designers featured in this exhibition represent a coast-to-coast who's who of established and rising talent.
 The roster includes Omer Arbel, Ryan Taylor and Brian Richer of Castor Design, Helen Kerr, Pascale Girardin, Christopher and Paul Massie of Massieoffice, Loyal Loot Collective, Matthew Kroeker, Stephanie Forsythe and Todd MacAllen of Molo Design, Patty Johnson and Pierre Thibault.

 Presented in partnership with Audi Canada, 10 Innovative Canadian Designers is co-curated by Azure and IDS.
 Nelda Rodger, Azure's editor-in-chief, and design historian Rachel Gotlieb brought their many years of expertise and acute awareness of the Canadian design scene to the selection process.
 According to Rodger, "Canadian design is coming of age.
 It's hugely satisfying to see that the work these designers are producing is on par with or even superior to what's happening elsewhere.
-What sets it apart is a quirky sense of humour and an unconventional use of basic materials."
+What sets it apart is a quirky sense of humor and unconventional use of basic materials."